Find out when you can zero rate VAT for advertisements and goods used for the collection of donations.

 7.5 Concession for charity boxes with mechanical parts

-Elaborate receptacles which have an extra purpose, such as gaming or quiz machines, or have some form of mechanical entertainment don’t come within the concession.
+Elaborate receptacles which have an extra purpose, such as gaming or quiz machines, or have some form of mechanical entertainment do not come within the concession.

-However, receptacles where, for example, a simple balance mechanism moves the money from one level to another or the weight of a coin causes it to roll helter-skelter fashion into the collecting area are included in the relief.
+Receptacles where, for example, a simple balance mechanism moves the money from one level to another, or the weight of a coin causes it to roll helter-skelter fashion into the collecting area are included in the relief.

 7.6 Concession for multi-purpose receptacles

-Receptacles that have another purpose while also having a coin slot don’t qualify, such as:
+Receptacles that have another purpose while also having a coin slot do not qualify, such as: